Oops19/TS4-PatchXML/_TS4/mod_documentation/patch_xml/patches.md

 * Then the loaded tuning will display `decay_rate: <class 'str'> = 0.0017: <class 'float'>`

 # To be added
+* Currently only available via Live XML
 ## faster_retail.txt
 ## neglect_toddlers_and_children.txt
-* Actually to prevent that TS4 whisks them away without any reason.
+* To prevent that TS4 whisks them away without any reason.
 Only cruel people would neglect them.
 ## sing_longer_in_shower.txt

 # Fails
 Not everything is possible with Patch XML.